 It started one day in November as I stood in the gym locker room listening to the usual banter than makes my skin crawl… women tearing each other and themselves down.
 I smeared on my lipstick and went to do deadlift day.
-At some point in the last almost two years of powerlifting, I started wearing lipstick when I deadlift by myself.
+At some point in the two years of powerlifting, I had started wearing lipstick when I deadlifted.
 It happened accidentally the first time, but there was something incredibly powerful pulling that 200-pound barbell off the ground and seeing myself lipstick’d in the mirror.
-But that gave me another idea as I heard them roll their eyes that I was putting on lipstick before working out.